+DRAFT DO NOT CIRCULATE

 Pharmacare

 Key message

-A national pharmacare program would cut costs, allow for better monitoring of medications, lead to a healthier population and reduce the burden on other treatments.
+A national pharmacare program would cut costs, allow for better monitoring of medications, lead to a healthier population and reduce the burden on other parts of the health care system.

 What’s the issue?

 Canada is the only country with universal health care that does not also provide universal drug coverage.
-While establishing a pharmacare system would cost approximately $4 billion, the government would save an estimated $11 billion a year.
+While some have estimated establishing a pharmacare system could cost approximately $4 billion, the government could save an estimated $11 billion a year.

-A pharmacare program would also cut costs to individuals, allow for better monitoring of the effectiveness and safety of medications, lead to a healthier population and reduce the burden on other medical treatments.
+A coordinated, national pharmacare program would also cut costs to individuals, allow for better monitoring of the effectiveness and safety of medications, lead to a healthier population and reduce the burden on other medical treatments.

 Some challenges